Last updated on May 3rd, 2021 at 10:48 am

 Using website translation services to create a multilingual website is not just going to help you expand to other countries.
 It will also allow you to target those people in your own country, state, city, and local community whose native language is not English.

-In the US, about one in five people speaks a language other than English.
+In the US, about one in five people speak a language other than English.
 That’s a massive 61.8 million people in the United States alone!
 That is a huge pool of potential customers you could be missing out on.

 Customer service is everything.
 But online communication can be misinterpreted due to language barriers.
 However, using accurate translation services can help you avoid this altogether.